sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ### Setting a repository as unrestricted

 Sometimes it can be useful to mark a repository as `unrestricted`, meaning that it is available to all Sourcegraph users.
 This can be done with the `setRepositoryPermissionsUnrestricted` mutation.
-Marking a repository as unrestricted will override any previously set explicit or synced permissions.
+Marking a repository as unrestricted will disregard any previously set explicit or synced permissions.
 Setting `unrestricted` back to `false` will restore the previous behaviour.

 For example: